GarryLed/RequirementsEngineeringGroupProject/README.md

 **ScheduleManager class:**
   - GetUpcomingClasses(Student studentId, Date date): List<Course>
   - GetUpcomingExams(Student studentId, Date date): List<Exam>
-  - StudySession class:
-  - StartTimer()

 **Method Specifications for key methods:**

 **SendNotification(Student studentId, Student name, String message)**
 - Intent/purpose: send notifications to a student
-•	Parameters:
+  - Parameters:
-o	studentId: the student id number to identify each student o	name: the name of the student o	the notification message o	Returns void
+  - studentId: the student id number to identify each student
+  - name: the name of the student
+  - the notification message
+  - Returns void
-•	Preconditions
+- Preconditions
 o	StudentId must not be null (must be an actual  student) o	Message must not be empty
 •	Postconditions